Algal Toxin testing

 Microcystins are cyclic peptides produced mostly by Microcystis aeruginosa and several other species.
 There are over 70 structural variants but approximately 20 are most frequently detected in freshwater lakes, reservoirs, rivers and marine water.
 Nodularin, a similar cyclic peptide, is produced by Nodularia spumigena.

 Microcystins and Nodularin can be determined, simultaneously, by HPLC/DAD.
 With a sample pre-concentration step, our NATA accredited method can report Microcystin-RR, -YR and –LR at the level of 0.1 μg /L, which far below that specified in the Australian Drinking Water Guideline.
-The reporting limit for nodularin is also 0.1 μg /L. Intracellular and extracellular toxin are reported separately, and the total m-LR equivalent is calculated to comply with proposed guidelines.
+The reporting limit for Nodularin is also 0.1 μg /L. Intracellular and extracellular toxin are reported separately, and the total m-LR equivalent is calculated to comply with proposed guidelines.

 We also have a NATA accredited method available to you to analyse Microcystins and Nodularins in scum samples.